Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 truthy.
 If none satisfy the condition, then ``()`` is returned as a default value.

-A common idiom is to make the condition of the last clause be the literal ``#t`` true object.
+..
+Tip:: A common idiom is to make the condition of the last clause be
+         the literal ``#t`` true object.
 This acts as a sort of "else" clause, triggering unconditionally if all of the other branches fail.

 ``while`` Forms
 ^^^^^^^^^^^^^^^